hex705/MPM503_xBee_rgbControl/readme.txt

 xbee_terminal
 a simple interface for setting up and xBee radio -- simpler but trickier than the methods described in the PDF above.
+Written by Tom Igoe -- see Making Things Talk.